Pet Owner Whose Dog Snapped At A Child Wonders If He's Wrong For Telling Off A Mother For Failing To Keep An Eye On Her Daughter

 Some dog parks have blatant rules.

-Behavioral studies show that dogs can exhibit aggressive behaviors when they feel threatened, particularly from children who may not understand their boundaries.
+Behavioral studies show that dogs can exhibit aggressive behaviors when they feel threatened, particularly by children who may not understand their boundaries.

 This highlights the need for education around proper child-dog interactions.

-Every dog park will have rules about letting children plan in the dog park.
+Every dog park will have rules about letting children play in the dog park.

 This is actually a good idea.